bhatti/api-mock-service/README.md

 - JSONFileProperty
 - YAMLFileProperty

-## Generate Mock API Behavior from OpenAPI or Swagger Specifications
+## Generate API Behavior from OpenAPI or Swagger Specifications
 If you are using Open API (https://www.openapis.org/) or Swagger for API specifications, you can simply upload a YAML based API specification.
 For example, here is a sample Open API specification from Twilio:
 ```yaml
 openapi: 3.0.1